sjeandeaux/access-log-monitor/README.md

 - [ ] Test:
     - [ ] Improve error test parser_test.go.
-    - [ ] Make a choice about the anonymous (parser_test.go#context(request, section)).
+    - [ ] Make a choice about the anonymous funtion? (parser_test.go#context(request, section)).
     - [ ] Improve the test with the channels.
     - [ ] Move `mustParseTime` in common packge for test.
     - [ ] Improve the coverage
 - [ ] Manage the channel errors (tail and parsing)
 - [ ] Add more context of error.
-Example when a line isn't normalized, it should be more explicit.
+Example when a line isn't normalized, error should be more explicit.
 - [ ] For the scalabity, kafka or pulsar or database timeseries.
 - [ ] For the querying, elastic search.
 - [ ] For the alerting  Grafana. kibana,